arnold2957/wvd/README.en.md

 - Because the Giant is tough and the battle is complex, this quest features a **custom skill sequence function**.
 Meanwhile, the entire original skill configuration panel is completely ineffective for this quest.
 - **Due to skill name changes, the custom skill sequence is temporarily unavailable.**

-~~- The default skill sequence is for the following low-investment team:
-    - Two-person team, Samurai and Mask MC Mage.
-Samurai in front row, Mask Mage behind the Samurai.
-    - Samurai casts skills in this order: Defend, Quickdraw x N.
-    - Mask Mage casts skills in this order: LACONES x3, Defend x N.
-- You can customize your team's skill sequence by accessing `wvd\_internal\resources\quest\quest.json`.
-Find the `'gaintKiller'` - `'_SPELLSEQUENCE'` entry.
-- You can delete `'_SPELLSEQUENCE'` and the content after the colon to completely skip the custom skill sequence.
-- You can also customize it.
-Each line under `'_SPELLSEQUENCE'` follows these rules:
-    - `"Character who has this skill in their bar":["Cast this first","then this","finally spam this"]`
-    - For example, in the default setup, the Mask Mage casts: LACONES x3, Defend x N.
-        - So, we write `"LACONES":["LACONES","LACONES","LACONES","defend"],`
-    - Note: The skill used for identification and the skills in the sequence don't necessarily have to match.
-You can write something like "Character carrying DTS casts Quickdraw twice then Defend"
-        - So, you could write `"DTS":["QS","QS","defend"],`
-    - Skill names are the "full name for spells" and "first letters for physical skills".
-- A freely configurable panel will be implemented in the future.~~

 #### Cave of Separation / Sword of Promises:
 - The chest-opening difficulty in this cave is high.
 Recommended Thief MC or a specially trained chest-opening tool character.
 - Clarissa can significantly simplify the battles in this cave.
 By placing her in the center front row, you can effectively resist the Succubus's Charm.
 You can use full Auto-battle.